 On behalf of the Accounting Standards Committee of Germany (ASCG) I am writing to comment on the Request for Information Post-implementation Review IFRS 15 Revenue from Contracts with Customers, issued by the IASB on 29 June 2023 (herein referred to as 'Rfl').
 We appreciate the opportunity to respond to questions raised in the Rfl.
-The views expressed hereafter are based on our experience with the application of IFRS 15 in Germany and reflect our consultation of German constituents on the IASB's Rfl.
+The views expressed hereafter are based on our experience with the application of IFRS 15 in Germany and reflect our consultations of German constituents on the IASB's Rfl that we performed in September and October 2023.